mollyklecompte/strom/docs/docs/dstream.md

 This template is then used as the format for the second role, sending data.
 The actual data measurements are inserted into the template and sent to the Strom server.

-Structurally DStreams are a dict subclass with a set of expected keys.
-S
+Structurally DStreams are a dict subclass with the following keys:

 - verison
   - The version number for the dstream.